marcorossi-cb/Capstone/README.md

 # Capstone Project

-In this project you will apply the skills and knowledge which were developed throughout the Cloud DevOps Nanodegree program.
-These include:
+In this project I will apply the skills and knowledge which were developed throughout the Cloud DevOps Nanodegree program.

 ## Project Tasks